Coquinoo/simplevideos4Unity3D/README.md

 Videos should be in your Project folder in ogg format

-Sound is outside the video and you should start it independantly in an audio source
+Sound is located outside the video.
+I start it independantly in an audio source